-Associate Margaret Glass recently attended the 10th Annual Economic & Real Estate Forecast Symposium, presented by Gulf Coast Bank, in partnership with New Orleans Metropolitan Association of Realtors (NOMAR).
+The 10th Annual Economic & Real Estate Forecast Symposium, presented by Gulf Coast Bank, in partnership with New Orleans Metropolitan Association of Realtors (NOMAR) was recently held.
 The theme was “The New Orleans Economy: Pivoting to the New Normal,” and the presenters focused on the local and national impacts of the Coronavirus.

 The Forecast for Real Estate in America